HNMN3/Text_Recognizer/README.md

 --image_path command line argument and classify the character in it.

 ## Usage
+**Note**: Before running any of the following files you need to generate prerequisites by executing generate_prerequisite_files.py file.

 Using main.py:

 ```python main.py --image_path img.jpg --output_file out.txt```